kckeiks/pf-rs/README.md

 ### Example

-Given the code below, `libpf-rs` will create an eBPF program that filters incoming packets based on the addresses and load it on the device with index 4.
+Given the code below, `libpf-rs` will create an eBPF program that filters (blocks) incoming packets based on the given addresses and loads it on the device with index 4.

 ```Rust
 use libpf_rs::filter::Filter;